CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Environment

-\paragraph{Action Space ($\mathcal{A}$).} The action space for each agent encompasses both vehicle control and communication.
-The control space $\mathcal{C}$ is three-dimensional, consisting of throttle, brake, and steering.
-To reduce decision-making frequency, agents execute high-level vehicle motion commands represented as temporal sequences of low-level vehicle controls $(C_t, C_{t+1}, ..., C_{t+k})$, where each command spans $k$ time steps.
+The action space for each agent encompasses both vehicle control and message generation.
+The vehicle control space $\mathcal{C}$ is three-dimensional, consisting of throttle, brake, and steering.
+To reduce the decision-making frequency, agents execute high-level vehicle motion commands represented as temporal sequences of low-level vehicle controls $(C_t, C_{t+1}, ..., C_{t+k})$, where each command spans $k$ time steps.
 These high-level commands are atomic actions such as \texttt{go (adapt to a target speed)}, \texttt{stop}, \texttt{slow down}, \texttt{speed up}, and \texttt{change to the left lane}.
-The message generation space $\mathcal{M}$ is restricted to natural language tokens in this work, but is flexible enough to support other communication modes.
+They are composed through a combination of a global route planner and a local PID controller.
+The message generation space $\mathcal{M}$ is open-vocabulary, restricted to natural language tokens in this work, but the communication system is flexible enough to support other communication modes.
 In this work, messages are generated alongside the high-level control commands every 0.5 seconds ($k=10$ simulation steps).